 The children, staff, parents, governors and our community are proud of our schools where children are well-behaved and benefit from the opportunity to build their confidence and independence in a the caring and nurturing environment only small village schools can offer.

 The School Councils support the understanding of democracy by respecting the viewpoints of others, making their own decisions and contributing to the decision-making process of the school.

 There is a good deal of collaboration across our schools.
 This includes subject leadership, events, residentials and educational trips.
 Both also benefit from good wraparound facilities, involvement in Forest School projects and active ‘Friends of’ groups.

 Melsonby School dates back to the 1860s but was refurbished in 2003.
 North and South Cowton School is situated in two, more modern buildings both of which were refurbished recently.
 Here, PE/Drama and services are held in the village hall.

 Our schools are successful.
 Both rated as GOOD by Ofsted with Melsonby also rated good by SIAMS and are friendly places where staff know all the children.
 Located around 7 miles/25 minutes apart, the schools are situated in attractive, rural settings serving a number of small North Yorkshire villages in an area around Richmond and Northallerton.

 Both schools share similar values but each has its own strap line and vision:

-Together we nurture curiosity to gain knowledge and wisdom across the curriculum and the experiences we share.
-We foster resilience to cope wisely when things appear challenging.
-Drawing on our Christian faith and belief, we learn to love and respect everyone, and we flourish in the wider community in which we live.
+Together we'll nurture children's curiosity to gain knowledge and wisdom across the whole curriculum and the experiences we share.
+Drawing on our Christian faith and belief, we'll learn to love and respect everyone, act wisely when faced with challenges and flourish in the world in which we live.